Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page11.md

 # Page 11

-We pause to notice where a thought might crack.
+A brittle claim appears, thin as a hairline crack.
-We add a gentle rule so everyone stays safe.
+We all notice, pausing before we speak.

-// Code Task: glass_rule_p11() → RESULT: "Stub."
+// Code Task: brittle_claim_p11() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Close-up of a glass pane with a faint crack, children’s hands hovering gently nearby.]